 - How to apply?
-First of all, write your email with care, I do not want to see mistakes and carelessness.
+First of all, write your email with care, I do not want to see obvious mistakes and carelessness.
 Don't worry if you are not perfect in writing (or speaking) English, I do not care about this!
-But I care about the effort you take.
-Even if you only speak relatively weak English, you should know where to place a dot when ending a sentence.
-You should know which words to capitalize, and by all means, after each dot and comma (etc.) there has to be a blank!
-Write a careless email and I will classify it as SPAM.
-Please skip the title, just call me Pascal.
-If you want to prove your respect towards me, do this by taking time for your email, not by "praising" (...) me or using titles.
-I will let you decide what to put into your application, but clearly I require a transcript and a few sentences about your background and why you would like to pursue a PhD (maybe more specific, i.e., why in planning).
+But I care about the effort you put in.
+I will let you decide what to put into your application, but clearly I require a transcript and a few sentences about your background and why you would like to pursue a PhD under my supervision at ANU in the field of planning.
 I might then give you a very few papers to read so we can have an interview about it.
 Pass that and we see further.
-Also, don't be afraid writing me!
-I'm a nice guy, seriously :), I just put these general guidelines here to save us all a bit of time.

 - Further information?
 Read the ANU PhD scholarship info page and some more information on ANU MPhil and PhD scholarships and applications.